Akash-Shaji/Akash-Shaji/README.md

 - 👋 Hi, I’m @Akash-Shaji
-- 👀 I’m interested in AI-ML, Data Science and Cyber Security
+- 👀 I’m interested in AI-ML, Data Science and Web Development
 - 📫 How to reach me - akashshajidevacc@gmail.com